KeenMate/db-gen/README.md

 #### Parameters

-It doesnt make sense to only use some parameter, so you can only change `MappedName`,`MappedType`, and `IsNUllable`
+It doesnt make sense to only use some parameter, so you can only change `MappedName`,`MappedType`, and `IsNUllable`.
+This also means that you cant set parameter value to boolean, you can only set it to object with custom mapping

+### Overloaded function

+To prevent a LOT of issue with overloaded functions, you are forced to specify mapped name for each function that has some overload.

+The name has to be unique in schema, but checking is not yet implemented, so be carefull!!!